We've rebranded! Welcome to Flash Apps by Fluorescent (Formerly Obsidian)

 In every retail store, encouraging customers to buy on impulse is a tried-and-true way to boost average purchase value.
-Impulse buying goes way back, and it’s still overwhelmingly common — some 77% of shoppers say they’ve made a spontaneous impulse purchase in the past three months.
+Cross-sells goes way back, and it’s still overwhelmingly common — some 77% of shoppers say they’ve made a spontaneous impulse purchase in the past three months.

 Despite the fact that so much of our shopping has moved online, brick-and-mortar retailers still account for 79% of impulse buys.
-Until now, creating appealing online impulse buying areas has been a challenge but we've carefully crafted our impulse area to redirect and maximize your customers' attention without distracting them from their main path to checkout.
+Until now, creating appealing online cross-sells areas has been a challenge but we've carefully crafted our cross-sells block to redirect and maximize your customers' attention without distracting them from their main path to checkout.

 From talking with both online and brick-and-mortar retailers, successfully encouraging impulse buying comes down to a few main factors: